How Much Does a Breast Lift Cost?

 • Lifting smaller breasts with minimal droop usually involves less work and a smaller incision, like the “lollipop” (which spares the horizontal cut) or even a “donut” incision, which traces the outer edge of the areola.

-Many women opt to combine breast surgery with a tummy tuck and liposuction, for a full mommy makeover.
-This multi-procedure operation costs $12,800, on average, but it can produce a dramatic transformation.
+Many women opt to combine this cosmetic surgery with a tummy tuck (abdominoplasty) and a body contouring procedure like liposuction, for a full mommy makeover.
+Combining procedures can add thousands to your bill, but if you can afford it, the transformation can be dramatic.

 2. Your plastic surgeon’s level of experience

-When choosing a surgeon, make sure they’re board-certified in plastic surgery and have significant experience performing breast lift surgery, with the patient reviews and photo gallery to show for it.
+When choosing a surgeon, make sure they’re board-certified in plastic surgery and have years or decades of experience performing breast lift surgery, with the patient reviews and photo gallery to prove it.

-It can be worth the time and consult fees to have consultations with at least two qualified plastic surgeons, so you can compare their treatment plans and cost estimates.
+It can be well worth the time and consult fees to have consultations with at least two qualified plastic surgeons, so you can compare their treatment recommendations and price estimates.

 3. Their practice location

-Surgeons who practice in cities or neighborhoods with high costs of living have to charge more, simply because they have more overhead to cover.
+Surgeons who practice in areas with high costs of living have to charge more, simply because they have more overhead to cover.
+See average costs by U.S. state and in major metros.

 It can be worth traveling to a more affordable location—as long as you still see an experienced, board-certified plastic surgeon.
 Make sure you’ve thoroughly vetted them ahead of time.

-Keep in mind that finding a “cheap breast lift” doesn’t necessarily mean you’ll be snagging a deal.
+Finding a “cheap breast lift” doesn’t necessarily mean you’ll be snagging a deal.
 If a price seems too good to be true, it may be because the surgeon isn’t qualified.
-This can become very expensive if you have to pay for revision surgery, or the medical care to deal with a complication.
+This can become very expensive if you have to pay for revision surgery or medical care to deal with a complication.

 Related: 7 Key Things to Do If You’re Traveling Outside the U.S. for Plastic Surgery

-Plastic surgeons frequently perform this outpatient procedure in the operating room of their own surgery center (if they have one).
-This costs much less than having it done in a hospital, which has higher overhead fees.
+Plastic surgeons frequently perform this outpatient procedure in the operating room of a private surgery center (if they have one).
+Hospitals have higher overhead fees, which get passed on to patients.

-If you opt to have your procedure in a private surgical center, ask your surgeon if it’s AAAASF accredited and if they have hospital privileges nearby, in case of an emergency.
+If you have your procedure in a private surgical center, just be sure to ask your surgeon if it’s AAAASF accredited and if they have hospital privileges nearby, in case of an emergency.

 5. The type of anesthesia you have and who administers it